Robbierayrob/Robbierayrob/README.md

 [![Profile Views](https://komarev.com/ghpvc/?username=Robbierayrob&color=blueviolet)](https://github.com/Robbierayrob)

-I'm a passionate developer studying at UNSW, with a keen interest in app development, AI technologies, and 3D modeling software.
+I'm a passionate developer, with a keen interest in app development, AI technologies, and 3D modeling software.
 I love learning new technologies and sharing knowledge with the community.

 ## 📊 GitHub Stats